abheda30/Streamlit/README.md

 ### (2) Create a Git repository ###

 * On GitHub or BitBucket create an empty repository.
 Note that you need to have an account on these platforms.
-In my case, I used BitBucket and created an empty repository called `test-streamlit`, [https://bitbucket.org/uqlab/test-streamlit.git](https://bitbucket.org/uqlab/test-streamlit.git)
+In my case, I used BitBucket and created an empty repository called `streamlit`, [https://bitbucket.org/abheda/streamlit.git](https://bitbucket.org/abheda/streamlit.git)
 * Commit and push your files into your repository.
 In my case I executed the following commands in my folder (note that the git url will be different for you and the name of the datafiles as well):
 ```
 git init